johnnywey/SenchaTouch-Colorado-Crew-Application/README.md

 I figured it is a good example of a simple application that actually has some business value.
 This is to help augment a talk I'm working on demonstrating how to write applications for the framework and even turn them into "native" platform applications using [PhoneGap](http://www.phonegap.com/).

-I don't technically own the data, so I might have to take that down at some point.
-For now, however, it serves as a good example of a nice and diverse dataset.
-The dataImport directory is a group of Groovy scripts that simply grabs data from a CSV and exports to JSON.
+I don't techincally own the data initially used for the app, so I've created stub data instead.
 It probably makes a lot more sense to use local storage and that is an upgrade I'd like to add soon.

 This application was built with version **1.0.1a** of Sencha Touch.